NateMorgan/NateMorgan/README.md

 - 👋 Hi, I’m @NateMorgan
-- 👀 I’m interested in creating Full-Stack Software Development applications.
+- 👀 I’m interested in creating Full-Stack Software Applications.
 - 🌱 I’m currently pursuing my first job in the industry.
 - 💞️ I’m looking to collaborate on projects that that use React, JavaScript, or Python
 - 🧑‍💻 Check out my website at <a href="nate-morgan.com">nate-morgan.com</a>